Data management plan

 To avoid redundancy, refer to your research plan in your DMP and vice versa.
 The research plan describes the scientific, analytical and methodological processing of data, whereas the DMP describes the technical and administrative management of data.

-In the DMP context, ‘data’ is understood as a broad term.
-Data covers all the information and research material your results are based on.
+In the data management context, ‘data’ is understood as a broad term.

 How do I write a DMP?